 How often do you follow up with past clients?
 Your past clients are one of your greatest marketing assets.
 From reminding them of an exceptional experience to identifying friends and family who might need your services, there are countless reasons why it’s a good idea to stay in touch.

-There's one mindset change you can make that will instantly make your real estate marketing more effective.
-Learn how prioritizing your clients' needs can drive more and better-qualified leads, and grow your real estate business.
+There's one mindset change you can make that will instantly and permenantly make your real estate marketing more effective.
+Learn how to prioritize your clients' needs to drive significantly more and better-qualified leads, and grow your real estate business.

 Often, the hardest part about building momentum and success in real estate is just getting started.
 You don't have clients, success stories, or leads, and you don't know how to get them.
 This article chronicles one real estate agent's experience overcoming the initial hurdles of her career by being willing and able to pursue an opportunity most agents in her market overlooked.